Unification of Italy: Historiography

 Italian unification is still a topic of debate.
 According to Massimo d'Azeglio, centuries of foreign domination created remarkable differences in Italian society, and the role of the newly formed government was to face these differences and to create a unified Italian society.
 Still today the most famous quote of Massimo d'Azeglio is, "L'Italia è fatta.
-Restano da fare gli italiani" (Italy has been made.
-Now it remains to make Italians).
+Restano da fare gli italiani" ('Italy has been made.
+Now it remains to make Italians').

-The economist and politician Francesco Saverio Nitti criticized the newly created state for not considering the substantial economic differences between Northern Italy, a free-market economy, and Southern Italy, a state protectionist economy, when integrating the two.
-When the Kingdom of Italy extended the free-market economy to the rest of the country, the South's economy collapsed under the weight of the North's.
+The economist and politician Francesco Saverio Nitti criticized the newly created state for not considering the substantial economic differences between northern Italy, a free-market economy, and southern Italy, a state protectionist economy, when integrating the two.
+When the Kingdom of Italy extended the free-market economy to the rest of the country, the south's economy collapsed under the weight of the north's.
 Nitti contended that this change should have been much more gradual in order to allow the birth of an adequate entrepreneurial class able to make strong investments and initiatives in the south.
-These mistakes, he felt, were the cause of the economic and social problems which came to be known as the Southern Question (Questione Meridionale).
+These mistakes, he felt, were the cause of the economic and social problems which came to be known as the southern question (Questione Meridionale).

-The politician, historian, and writer Gaetano Salvemini commented that even though Italian unification had been a strong opportunity for both a moral and economic rebirth of Italy's Mezzogiorno (Southern Italy), because of a lack of understanding and action on the part of politicians, corruption and organized crime flourished in the South.
+The politician, historian, and writer Gaetano Salvemini commented that although Italian unification had been a strong opportunity for both a moral and economic rebirth of Italy's Mezzogiorno (southern Italy), because of a lack of understanding and action on the part of politicians, corruption and organized crime flourished in the south.
 The Marxist theorist Antonio Gramsci criticized Italian unification for the limited presence of the masses in politics, as well as the lack of modern land reform in Italy.

 Revisionism of Risorgimento produced a clear radicalization of Italy in the mid-20th century, following the fall of the Savoy monarchy and fascism during World War II.
 Reviews of the historical facts concerning Italian unification's successes and failures continue to be undertaken by domestic and foreign academic authors, including Denis Mack Smith, Christopher Duggan, and Lucy Riall.
 Recent work emphasizes the central importance of nationalism.